Lost Treasures of Stowe

 Welcome to the Lost Treasures of Stowe project.

-The Lost Treasures of Stowe project is being launched with the support of World Monuments Fund Britain.
+The Lost Treasures of Stowe project has been launched with the support of World Monuments Fund Britain.
 The aim of the project is to find out what happened to the items removed from Stowe.
 Where are they now?
 How did they get there?
 What is their story?

-With this information we can put together a 'virtual collection' and map out the dispersal of the original Stowe collection.
-This will support the exciting new visitor experience being developed for 2014, and you can help.
+With this information we aim to put together a 'virtual collection' and map out the dispersal of the original Stowe collection.
+This will support the exciting new visitor experience being developed for 2015, and you can help.

 To learn more about the project and keep up to date with recent findings, please follow our dedicated blog.